 Consider your personal situation and then make the call on how much you need.
 Make sure you actually have an emergency fund to guarantee your needs are taken care of.

 Your emergency fund can be used in a pinch for when something “unexpected” comes up, but what if we changed what an unexpected expense meant?

-I used to be surprised when I would have a car break down or something in my house break.
+I used to be surprised when I would have a car break down or something in my house breaks.
 Then, I had kind of an “Aha!” moment.
 It should not come as a shock when we have one of the expenses.

 Plan for expenses that are bound to happen like car maintenance, home maintenance, and even some medical expenses.
 So why not budget for them?

 Create some categories in your budget named car maintenance and home maintenance and set aside a certain amount every month.

 For car maintenance, consider things like the age of your vehicle, if it’s still under warranty, and what type of insurance coverage you have.
 Similarly, for home maintenance, consider if you have a home warranty, how old your appliances in the home are, and how likely it is that something will rot out based on the home’s age.

-For medical expenses, the key for budgeting is to know your insurance.
+For medical expenses, the key to budgeting is to know your insurance.
 Some insurance covers 100% of everything.
 Other insurance plans require you to completely hit your deductible before they start paying anything.
 There are some that fall in between here, too, such as paying a certain percentage of expenses before you hit the deductible.